anasmasti/extra-pipe/README.md

 # Extra Pipe 🚀

-Welcome to the documentation for the **extra-pipes** library!
+Welcome to the documentation for the **extra-pipe** library!
 This library provides a collection of custom pipes that you can use to enhance your Angular applications.
 Each pipe serves a specific purpose, from text formatting to data manipulation.
 The pipes are designed to be standalone, making it easy to integrate them into your projects.

 ## Table of Contents